papersdclub/theclub/README.md

 ## June, 16, 2019

+### Update 3
+If you have completed reading the first paper (or decided not to complete it at all), plese take a survey (it's very important for future activities): https://www.surveymonkey.com/r/RPTKD9L

 ### Update 2
 The quiz is ready and the link to it will be published here and in #general channel tomorrow.
 The goal of the quiz is to enhance the paper reading experience.
 It's not a competition. :) The quiz will be tested by two of our members before I publish it (Marce and Dharmendra).
 Also, for those who will make it to the implementation stage, Dharmendra will create a quiz that covers practical aspectes of PCA.
 I saw a few questions - they are great!